History of the Mines

 Back at the mine there is a footbridge which leads to the upper entrance of the tramway tunnel, again this is not Craig y Ddinas property.

-If you are overcome with curiosity about what its like inside the tunnel then here goes, but this is not our property
+If you are overcome with curiosity about what its like inside the tunnel then here goes, but this is not our property and is currently gated so no access is possible.

 Not mine related but here is the rock from which the Bwamaen Mine takes its name